Our staff is always available to answer your questions by contacting us here or (615) 244-LAND (5263).

 What is The Land Trust for Tennessee?

 The Land Trust for Tennessee was founded in 1999 to help preserve the unique character of Tennessee’s natural and historic landscapes and sites for future generations.
 We are a non-governmental, not-for-profit organization working in partnership with communities, landowners, private and public organizations, families and individuals.
-Together, we have protected more than 120,000 acres, with more being added each year.
+Together, we have protected more than 120,000 acres, with more being conserved each year.

 Our work includes conservation agreements, conservation education, planning and more.
 We also serve as stewards of protected lands, ensuring the landowner’s wishes and the conservation values of the property are upheld.